Chess Conceptualization Model: Pawn Structures & Strategy

 King safety is asymmetric and time-sensitive.
 You can sometimes ignore your own king while attacking the opponent's, but the moment your king is exposed, every material advantage becomes secondary.
 Your conceptualization model must constantly evaluate: how vulnerable is each king, and how many moves does the opponent need to generate real threats?
 Correct assessment here often overrules all other factors.

-Building your model: A step-by-step approach
+Building your model: a step-by-step approach

 Chess player building mental framework for positional understanding